-I’m always in the mood for Mediterranean flavors (especially feta cheese), and these Mediterranean stuffed peppers with chicken really hit the spot!
+I’m always in the mood for Mediterranean flavors (especially feta cheese), and these Mediterranean chicken stuffed peppers really hit the spot!

-Soft-roasted bell peppers are filled with chicken, spices, tomatoes, olives, chickpeas, quinoa, and feta for a delicious, flavorful meal.
+Soft-roasted bell peppers are filled with shredded chicken, spices, tomatoes, kalamata olives, chickpeas, quinoa, and feta for a delicious, flavorful meal.

 Chicken Stuffed Peppers with Feta

-I love stuffed peppers.
+I love stuffed bell peppers.
 They’re surprisingly easy to toss together, but somehow end up looking fancy!